-This course provides an introduction to the concepts of nursing practice.
-The program's organizing framework-based on the content threads of stress-adaptation, holistic health, nursing process, communication, human needs, growth and development, community and accountability-are introduced.
-Critical thinking, which is integral to the nursing process, will be emphasized as a means of facilitating the client's adaptation to stressors throughout the life cycle.
-Special focus will be placed on the needs, culture, and lifestyle and community resources available to the elderly.
-The clinical content will be applied 12 hours weekly utilizing the campus laboratory, hospital settings and nursing home settings.
+This course provides an introduction to the fundamental concepts of holistic nursing care.
+Nursing judgment, integral to the nursing process, will be emphasized as a means of facilitating foundational care of the adult patient.
+Special focus will be placed on the diverse needs of the older adult and exploring the role of the professional nurse within a multidisciplinary health care team.
+The clinical content will be applied 8-13 hours weekly, utilizing the campus laboratory and hospital.